Thorinair/Princess-Luna/README.md

     - `!lyricsdel` Removes lyrics from the database.
 Specify a track name after the command.
     - `!artworkadd` Adds an artwork to the database.
 Specify a track name after the command, and the artwork URL in the line below.
     - `!artworkdel` Removes an artwork from the database.
 Specify a track name after the command.
+    - `!h` Lists the current status of any h chains.
     - `!reboot` Reboots the bot.
     - `!backup` Created a backup of the data and config directories and sends it as a file through Discord.